 The mission of the SMU Health Service is to provide quality, caring, cost effective and convenient ambulatory healthcare and health education services in association with other university departments that promote healthy lifestyles and enhance academic productivity leading to satisfying and rewarding college experiences.

-The SMU Health Center is one of thirty-one universities participating in the Dartmouth Learning Collaborative on High Risk Drinking researching and addressing binge drinking on college campuses.
-Representatives from SMU attended a summer conference with other universities since inception.
+Dartmouth Collaborative: The SMU Health Center is one of thirty-two universities participating in the Dartmouth Learning Collaborative on High Risk Drinking researching and addressing binge drinking on college campuses.
+Representatives from SMU have been attending Collaborative conferences with other universities since inception.
 Participating universities gather and share information to address problem and binge drinking.
 The Collaborative was originally planned for three years, but now may enlarge and continue indefinitely.
 The next conference is planned in summer 2013.

 The major challenge facing the Health Services Department is working in a very outdated building that was designed as a student infirmary and now operates as a comprehensive outpatient student health center.
 The building does not meet current disabilities standards, lacks privacy especially in student waiting areas, and lacks adequate patient parking.
-The nation is migrating to electronic health records and several student health centers have made the change.
+This challenge is currently being addressed working with the Smith Group JJR architectural firm planning a new Health Center building.